Deniz Öncü: Return to Red Bull KTM Ajo (2023)

 Öncü competed for Red Bull KTM Ajo with teammate José Antonio Rueda in the 2023 season, and he won his first race in the German Grand Prix at the Sachsenring.

 Moto2 World Championship

 Red Bull KTM Ajo (2024-2025)

-Red Bull KTM Ajo has announced the 2024 Moto2 rider line-up by promoting Oncu from Moto3 to be paired with Celestino Vietti.
+Red Bull KTM Ajo announced the 2024 Moto2 rider line-up by promoting Öncü from Moto3 to be paired with Celestino Vietti.

 Öncü won for the first time in MotorLand Aragon as the first ever Turkish rider to win a Moto2 race by 0.003 seconds against Diogo Moreira in 2025.

-Marc VDS Racing Team (2026-
+Marc VDS Racing Team (2026)

 On 17 September, it was announced that Öncü would join the Marc VDS Racing Team for the upcoming 2026 Moto2 season alongside Arón Canet.

+Momoven Racing (2027)

+Öncü moved to RW Racing GP for the season.